jeremy-vernon-bcgov/docker-mautic-noroot/README.md

 1. Switch execution context to PHP-FPM
 2. Create a fork of Mautic with downstream modifications for K8s/OpenShift
-3. Rebuild bootstrapping to properly detect need for install step.
+3. (Done-ish) *Rebuild bootstrapping to properly detect need for install step.*
 4. Create a migration to apply install step automatically as-needed.
 5. Replace crontab with cronjob definition YAMLs
 6. Stand-up an on-cluster mailing service that brokers connections external providers, queues sends etc. rather than ad-hoc connections.
 Maybe [Postal] (https://postal.atech.media/)?
+This is useful because we could have many Mautic instances and the mail queue should be shared service.